lun3x/multi_index_map/multi_index_map/examples/boost_inspired/README.md

 to the new index and coordinated-mutation machinery.
 Each method is deprecated with its view-based replacement. `get_by_*` and `update_by_*` continue to support borrowed queries, including both `&String` and `&str` for the `trader` field.

+Generated maps emit these wrappers only for fields with one unambiguous single-field index.
+Compound indexes do not receive field-named wrappers.

 Legacy non-unique methods allocate their returned `Vec`; its ordering is not part of the compatibility contract. `get_mut_by_*` safely exposes only the unindexed `note` and `filled` fields